DHANUNJAY965/DHANUNJAY965/README.md

 </div>

 <p align="center">
-   Passionate full-stack web developer skilled in building robust, scalable applications using the MERN stack and Next.js.
-I've collaborated on freelance projects, contributed to open-source initiatives, and gained practical startup experience.
-Lately, I’ve been diving into the world of real-time communications, WebRTC, and decentralized development on Solana.
+ IFull-stack developer who learns by building.
+From working with early-stage startups to contributing to open-source and freelance projects, I’ve picked up experience where it matters most—on the job.
+My go-to stack is MERN and Next.js, but I’ve recently been diving into WebRTC and Solana to explore real-time and decentralized apps
 </p>

 <div align="center">